Staying Ahead in Real Estate: Tracking the Latest Industry Trends

 3. Stabilized Equity

-Many economists have diverse opinions on how the housing market will pan out in 2023.
-According to Freddie Mac, home prices will witness a 0.2% decline.
-The National Association of Realtors (NAR) also predicts annual median home prices will grow by 0.3% after a 9.6% increase in 2022.
+Many economists hold diverse opinions on how the housing market will unfold.
+According to Freddie Mac, home prices are expected to decline by 0.2%.
+The National Association of Realtors (NAR) also predicts annual median home prices will continue to increase.

 Although these reports might seem contradictory, one thing's certain — home prices will remain almost the same as in 2022.
 If you sell your property, you'll make a decent profit.
 However, if you decide to keep it, don't fret, as your equity will increase slightly.